M (1951 film): Reception

 When the film was released, an anonymous reviewer at Variety wrote: "David Wayne, as the killer of small children, is effective and convincing.
 Luther Adler, as a drunken lawyer member of a gangster mob, turns in an outstanding performance, as do Martin Gabel, the gang-leader, and Howard da Silva and Steve Brodie as police officials ...
-Joseph Losey's direction has captured the gruesome theme skilfully."
+Joseph Losey's direction has captured the gruesome theme skilfully [sic]."
 Wayne in particular received good reviews.

 Fritz Lang remarked that the release of the 1951 film earned his 1931 original the best reviews of his career.

+In a retrospective review, film historian David Thomson wrote "Losey’s M is a marvelous, frightening film, years ahead of its time and typical of his American virtues: narrative economy; sustained camera setups based on dynamic composition; the ability to make characters reveal themselves quickly and naturally; and the power to get good performances from actors."

 Censorship

 M was boycotted in some cities because of director Losey's political views.

 The film was classified by Ohio film censors as unacceptable for public screenings.
 At the end of 1953, the film's producers appealed to the U.S. Supreme Court, and in 1954, M was approved for exhibition in Ohio without any cuts.